da03/Attention-OCR/README.md

 # Attention-OCR
 Visual Attention based OCR.
 The model first runs a sliding CNN on the image (images are resized to height 32 while preserving aspect ratio).
 Then an LSTM is stacked on top of the CNN.
-Finally, an attenion model is used as a decoder for producing the final outputs.
+Finally, an attention model is used as a decoder for producing the final outputs.

 ![example image 0](http://cs.cmu.edu/~yuntiand/OCR-2.jpg)